AnthonyDario/lazy-minimax/readme.md

 implementation from Paul Downen's "Numerical Methods with Functional Programming".

-This branch uses streams to implement the list of descendents of a node in the tree.
-This allows the descendents to be evaluated lazily but ends up costing in runtime, most likely due to the overhead of the specific way the lazy evaluation is implemented here.
+This branch uses python lists when returning the descendents of a node.
+This is fairly reasonable for the tic-tac-toe case since the there are not more than 9 potential descendents in the tree.
+However for a game with more branching this could get unwieldy.
+Check out the "streams" branch to see an implementation with lazy streams.